 When Elon Musk first showed off the Tesla Cybertruck shortly after the LA Auto Show, the world went into a frenzy that, based on the popularity of every Cybertruck article since, has yet to subside.
 The extremely angular, stainless-steel body with huge sail pillars and slim lighting is unlike anything we’ve ever seen outside of movies, video games, and one-off design studies.
 For that reason, I’ve been keen to see more photos of the truck on public roads, surrounded by “normal” cars.

-Luckily, this past weekend, a Cybertruck with manufacturer plates hit the streets of LA.
+Luckily, in December, a Cybertruck with manufacturer plates hit the streets of LA.

 Cybertruck in the wild near LAX pic.twitter.com/E4FW4KCkgS